home issue tracker

 Diffs

-Contrary to the general UD definition of u-dep/name, in UD Kazakh the last word of the multi-word name expression is considered the head.
+Contrary to the general UD definition of name, in UD Kazakh the last word of the multi-word name expression is considered the head.

 edit name